MilosD15/dronjakgradnja/README.md

 and frameworks.
 I used only font-awesome for icons, smtp.js for sending emails, and intersection observer for scrolling animations.
-Draggable slider, zooming in and zooming out images, and using intersection observer for full page scrolling animations are just some of many interesting things to see. 🤗
+Draggable slider, zooming in and zooming out images, and using intersection observer for full page animations on scroll are just some of many interesting things to see. 🤗
 ## Languages and Tools 🛠

 - JavaScript